Your Online Medication Antidote eXpert

 Do I need Post-Script?

-That's a good question.
-Maybe I can answer that with a different question; Do you know that people who take statin drugs for cholesterol should be on CoEnzyme Q10?
-Or, do you know that women who take birth control pills should take B-complex formulas?
 We all need someone helping to keep us informed about little-known information that can keep us healthy, or could save our lives.

 The information provided in this database is intended for education purposes only.
 This should not replace the advice from your doctor.